If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 - Photos of your vehicle (front, back and both sides) that show a difference in the vehicle, e.g. number plate/distinguishing marks

-- Proof that a crime has been previously reported to the Police regarding the vehicle for example if stolen or if a vehicle is breaking the law by displaying the same vehicle registration mark (referred to as 'cloned' or 'ringed' vehicles).
+- Proof that a crime has been previously reported to the Police regarding the vehicle for example if stolen or if a vehicle is breaking the law by displaying the same number plate (referred to as 'cloned' or 'ringed' vehicles).
 This should include the name and telephone number of the Police Station it was reported to along with the relevant incident or crime reference number

 - Confirmation from another enforcement agency, e.g. police or local authority outlining that they have confirmed the vehicle is cloned/ringed for TfL to consider